RushingCorgi/MNIST_Classification/README.md

     1. myLabel.m receives one sample image and returns a forecasting using a trained model which saved by myTrain.m.
-    2. predict.m selects 20 random pictures in testSet and does precition simultaneously using myLabel.m.
+    2. predict.m selects 20 random pictures in testSet and does precition simultaneously using myLabel.m. use predict(1) to do a new forecasting, or use predict(2) to show the sample.